This installation documentation is for the Kato EMD SD70 and SD70ACe. This installation uses the K1D4-NC decoder and was performed by A.G.

 This picture shows how isolation should be done.

-Place the locomotive's shell on its chassis starting from the left and working your way out.
+Place the locomotive's shell on its chassis starting from one end and working your way across.

 Important Soldering Tip